tbrown/adventures/stories/1913-01-01-johnny-chuck.md

 this world that you will never understand, Peter Rabbit.
-You will just have to believe them without understanding them and be content to know that they are so," she said, and hurried over to the Green Forest to tell Unc' Billy Possum that his old friend, Ol' Mistah Buzzard, was on his way up from ol' Virginny.
+You will just have to believe them without understanding them and be content to know that they are so," she said, and hurried over to the Green Forest to tell Uncle Billy Possum that his old friend, Old Buzzard, was on his way up from old Virginia.